 Mow a Dry Lawn

 Go ahead, sleep in.
 The best time of day to mow a lawn is in the early evening.
 Mowing at the peak of day, when temperatures are highest, stresses both the lawn and the mower.
 If you wait until the early evening, the lawn is usually dry—unless it has rained during the day.
 Plus, the sun is not as intense, and the lawn will have ample time to recover before the next afternoon’s heat arrives.
 Even without rain, lawns are usually wet in the morning because of moisture from dew.
 Rain or shine, wait for your lawn to dry before mowing, as cutting wet grass can result in an uneven trim and promotes and spread disease.
-Wet clippings can also block your mower and cause it to dump clumps of grass on your lawn; if they aren’t raked up, they can smother the growing grass and result in brown spots (link to brown spots blog).
+Wet clippings can also block your mower and cause it to dump clumps of grass on your lawn; if they aren’t raked up, they can smother the growing grass and result in brown spots.

 Yes, it’s a thing.
 When you let grass clippings lie on the lawn after cutting, that’s called grasscycling (link to blog).
 It not only saves you time, but it’s good for your lawn.
 Grass clippings can provide up to 25 percent of your lawn’s fertilizer needs.
 You don’t need a specialized mulching mower, although you might want to replace your current mower blade with a mulching blade, which cuts grass into smaller pieces that decompose quickly.
 You can grasscycle with minimal fuss and mess.
 To avoid being sprayed with grass clippings while mowing, purchase an adaptor kit for your mower that supplies a plug to fill the hole where clippings normally exit the mower deck.